dmolsen/lazyBlock/README.md

 ## About lazyBlock

 lazyBlock is a proof-of-concept to show how content can be conditionally loaded in responsive designs without relying on AJAX to fetch that content.
-Content is included in the original mark-up but is commented out.
-Based on user action or media queries, the content can then be uncommented and injected into the DOM by lazyBlock.
+Content is included in the original mark-up but is placed within `<script>` tags with the type `text/html`.
+Based on user action or screen width, the content can then be moved from the `<script>` tag and then injected into the DOM by lazyBlock.

 ## How is this Different from display: none?